sneas/img-comparison-slider/README.md

 | `value`   | Position of the divider in percents. | `50`    | `0..100`  |
 | `hover`   | Automatically slide on mouse over.   | `false` |           |

+## Events

+The component emits `slide` event when the slider position is changed by user.

 ## Styling

 Some styling techniques and ideas can be found in [examples](https://img-comparison-slider.sneas.io/examples.html).